 Global Switch and partners launch new Singapore data centre

-“Our tripartite partnership with Global Switch and Daily-Tech offers a range of strong and reliable data centre and ICT solutions to customers to support their globalisation roadmaps and digitisation transformation initiatives,” says China Telecom Global executive vice president Donald Tan.
+“Our tripartite partnership with Global Switch and Daily-Tech offers a range of strong and reliable data center and ICT solutions to customers to support their globalisation roadmaps and digitisation transformation initiatives,” says China Telecom Global executive vice president Donald Tan.

-The facility boasts the label of being the most power-efficient data centre in the country with a designed to a power usage efficiency (PUE) rating of 1.34, the lowest available in Singapore.
+The facility boasts the label of being the most power-efficient data center in the country with a designed to a power usage efficiency (PUE) rating of 1.34, the lowest available in Singapore.
 This is certainly quite impressive when compared to the target average PUE of 1.78 set by the National Environment Agency of Singapore.

 The facility comes equipped with a network operations centre staffed 24/7/365 complete with round-the-clock security patrols and backed by continuous CCTV surveillance and comprehensive intruder detection system.